jonathaningram/dark-omen/cmd/spr-dump/README.md

 ## Usage

-Pass the path to the Dark Omen CD data as well as the path to the output directory.
+Pass the path to the Dark Omen CD data as well as the path to the output directory when running the program.

+For Unix-based systems the command may look something like:

 ```shell
 spr-dump -dark-omen-path=/dark-omen-game-from-cd -output-path=/tmp/dark-omen-spr-dump